filecoin-project/specs/src/algorithms/crypto/randomness.md

 ## Encoding On-chain data for randomness

-Any randomness derived from on-chain values uses the following encodings to represent these values as bytes
+Any randomness derived from on-chain values uses the following encodings to represent these values as bytes:

 - **Bytes**: Bytes
-- **Ints**: Little endian uint64 representation
+- **Ints**: Little-endian uint64 representation
 - **Strings**: ASCII
 - **Objects**: Their specified Serialization, currently CBOR-based serialization defined on algebraic datatypes